With their classic team colors of

 franchises, winning 12 division titles and three Super Bowls, yet the team plays

-in the last multipurpose stadium in sports.
+in the last multipurpose stadium in the NFL.

 history of the Raiders began in January 1960 when the City of

 Oakland was awarded an expansion franchise by the AFL.
 At that